elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### Is JavaScript able to implement computed properties using object-literal notation?
+### Can object-literal notation be used to implement computed properties?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, you may assign the expression as a property to an object without first creating it with object-literal notation.
+</div><br />
+<div><strong>Technical Response:</strong> Yes, object-literal notation in JavaScript can be used to implement computed properties using square bracket notation &#123; [expression]: value &#125;.
+The expression inside brackets is evaluated as the property key.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />